equipe/equipe-api/FEDERATION.md

 The response must validate json-schema [entries.json](https://app.equipe.com/api/schemas/entries.json)

-> Does it take long time to process entries?
-Return `202 ACCEPTED` until the data is ready and can be delivered.
-Equipe will continue to poll the url for 10 minutes or until it receive a non `202 ACCEPTED` status.
+> Does it take long time to collect and build entries response?
+Return `202 ACCEPTED` until the data is ready and can be served.
+The *entries_url* will continue to be polled for 10 minutes or until it receive a non `202 ACCEPTED` status.

 `GET https://example.com/shows/24/entries.json`